top of page

 Step 1 – Anaesthesia

-Medications are administered for your comfort during the surgical procedure.
+Medications are administered to help you remain comfortable during the surgical procedure.
 The choices include intravenous sedation and general anaesthesia.
 Dr Ricardo will recommend the best choice for you.

 Step 2 – Surgical procedure

 The removal of a giant congenital nevus requires incisions around the edge of the visible lesion, including a small rim of normal tissue to help ensure complete removal.
 The involved skin will be removed full-thickness through the skin and into the subcutaneous tissues.
-The lesion will be sent for pathology review to ensure the lesion was benign at the time of excision.
-If a serial excision is planned, often the central portion of the lesion is removed initially followed by the edges at a later date.
+The lesion will be sent for pathology review to ensure that it was benign at the time of excision.
+If a serial excision is planned, often the central portion of the lesion is removed initially, followed by the edges at a later date.

 Step 3 – Closing the incisions

 Nevus excisions can be closed with removable or absorbable sutures or staples.
-Typically several different layers of stitches will be used so only a portion of them may be visible at the end of the surgery, while the rest are hidden beneath the skin.
-The incision sites will be covered at the end with glue and/or tapes or bandages.
-Elastic wraps or a splint may be used as needed to further protect the incision sites.
+Typically, several layers of stitches will be used, so only a portion may be visible at the end of the surgery, while the rest are hidden beneath the skin.
+The incision sites will be covered at the end with glue, and/or tapes, or bandages.
+Elastic wraps or a splint may be used as needed to protect the incision sites further.

 Surgery to remove a congenital nevus will ultimately result in a normal or near-normal contour area without the presence of a large brown lesion.
-Over time the associated scars will fade.
-Based on preoperative planning, scars should be placed in such a way as to promote normal growth and function of the involved area.
+Over time, the associated scars will fade.
+Based on preoperative planning, scars should be placed to promote normal growth and function of the involved area.

 What should I expect during my giant nevi removal recovery?